Install OneAgent on Linux

 • You need Download/install OneAgent permissions to download and install OneAgent.

-• You only need root rights to start OneAgent installation.
+• You only need elevated privileges to start OneAgent installation.
 This requires that your system meets specific requirements.
 Otherwise, add the NON_ROOT_MODE=0 parameter to the installation command to disable OneAgent non-privileged mode.

-• You need permissions and credentials for restarting all your application services.
+• You need permissions and credentials to restart all your application services.

 Resources